Achaemenid Arabia

 Arabs were not considered as subjects to the Achaemenids, as other peoples were, and were exempt from taxation.
 Instead, they simply provided 1,000 talents of frankincense a year.
 They also helped the Achaemenids invade Egypt by providing water skins to the troops crossing the desert.

 They were enrolled in the Achaemenid army and participated to the Second Persian invasion of Greece (479–480 BCE).
 Arab soldier in the service of the Achaemenids are depicted in the reliefs of the imperial tombs of Naqsh-e Rustam.
+An Arab delegation bringing a dromedar appears on the Apadana reliefs at Persépolis.